Nicola Marozzo

 Nicola Marozzo (born 1 March 1965) is a former Italian racing driver from Zumpano, near Cosenza.
 Gaining initial experience in Italian Formula Three from 1984 to 1986, he won an American Indycar Series event in Willow Springs in 1991 besting Robby Unser and Johnny Unser.
-Then he competed in 3 CART Indy Car World Series races for Euromotorsport in 1991 and 1992.
-He failed to finish any of his 3 races and scored no championship points.
+Then he competed in three CART Indy Car World Series races for Euromotorsport in 1991 and 1992.
+He failed to finish any of his three races and scored no championship points.
 He attempted two more races in 1992 but failed to start in one and failed to qualify for another.
-In 1996, Nicola Marozzo was considered by the team of Bill Tempero to contest the first season of Indy Racing League starting from the 1996 Indy 200 at Walt Disney World, but ultimately the car was driven by Dave Kudrave.
+In 1996, Marozzo was considered by the team of Bill Tempero to contest the first season of Indy Racing League starting from the 1996 Indy 200 at Walt Disney World, but ultimately the car was driven by Dave Kudrave.
 He also participated in the 1988 24 Hours of Le Mans.

-He won different races in Italy, on two and four wheels (with bike and car).
+Marozzo won different races in Italy, on two and four wheels (with bike and car).
 In 2000, he won Rally of Sila for Campionato Italiano Terra (Gravel Rally) with a Mitsubishi Lancer Evo VI.
 Then he founded Zero Racing in Castrovillari with fellow racer Natalino Scarpelli, specializing on preparation of Mitsubishi Lancer E1, Renault Megane Trophy and more recently Wolf GB 08 Thunder.
 Between Zero Racing drivers there were "P.Buck", Carlo Curti, Federico Curti and Andrea Mosca.